 During the three months ended June 30, 2018 and June 30, 2017, we recorded net unrealized appreciation (depreciation) on investments and secured borrowings of \$99.3 million and \$(13.1) million, respectively.
-For the three months ended June 30, 2018, this consisted of \$97.2 million of net reclassifications to realized losses (resulting in unrealized appreciation), \$0.8 million of net unrealized appreciation on debt investments, \$0.9 million of net unrealized appreciation on secured borrowings.
-For the three months ended June 30, 2017, this consisted of \$4.9 million of net unrealized depreciation on debt investments and \$8.6 million of net unrealized depreciation on equity investments, offset by \$0.2 million of net reclassifications to realized losses (resulting in unrealized losses (resulting in unrealized depreciation) and \$0.1 million of net unrealized depreciation on secured borrowings.
+For the three months ended June 30, 2018, this consisted of \$97.2 million of net reclassifications to realized losses (resulting in unrealized appreciation), \$0.8 million of net unrealized appreciation on debt investments, \$0.9 million of net unrealized appreciation on equity investments and \$0.4 million of net unrealized depreciation on secured borrowings.
+For the three months ended June 30, 2017, this consisted of \$4.9 million of net unrealized depreciation on debt investments and \$8.6 million of net unrealized depreciation on equity investments, offset by \$0.2 million of net reclassifications to realized losses (resulting in unrealized appreciation) and \$0.1 million of net unrealized depreciation on secured borrowings.

 During the nine months ended June 30, 2018 and June 30, 2017, the Company recorded net unrealized appreciation on investments and secured borrowings of \$55.4 million and \$18.6 million, respectively.
-For the nine months ended June 30, 2018, this consisted of \$90.3 million of net reclassifications to realized losses (resulting in unrealized appreciation) and \$2.4 million of net unrealized depreciation on secured borrowings, offset by \$33.1 million of net unrealized depreciation on equity investments.
-For the nine months ended June 30, 2017, this consisted of \$136.6 million of net reclassifications to realized losses (resulting in unrealized spireciation), offset by \$86.2 million of net unrealized depreciation on equity investments and \$0.3 million of net unrealized appreciation on secured borrowings.
+For the nine months ended June 30, 2018, this consisted of \$90.3 million of net reclassifications to realized losses (resulting in unrealized appreciation) and \$2.4 million of net unrealized depreciation on secured borrowings, offset by \$33.1 million of net unrealized depreciation on debt investments and \$4.2 million of net unrealized depreciations to realized losses (resulting in unrealized appreciation), offset by \$86.2 million of net unrealized depreciation on debt investments, \$31.5 million of net unrealized depreciation on equity investments and \$0.3 million of net unrealized appreciation on secured borrowings.